rlaiola/boca-portainer-templates/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 This program is released under license GNU GPL v3+ license.

-## Support

-Please report any issues with _boca-portainer-templates_ at [https://github.com/rlaiola/boca-portainer-templates/issues](https://github.com/rlaiola/boca-portainer-templates/issues)